jes/scamp-cpu/doc/BOOT.md

 Init's job is probably just to execute the shell, at which point the system is booted and ready to use.

+The program in `util/hex2disk` can take in a machine code program and turn it into a disk image that will load it into address 0x100.

+Example usage:

+    $ asm/asm < prog.s > prog.hex
+    $ util/hex2disk < prog.hex > prog.disk
+    $ cd emulator/; ./scamp -i ../prog.disk